LitJSON/litjson/README.md

 -----

 This library comes with a set of unit tests using the NUnit framework.
-The 'configure' script tries to find the necessary information in order to use them.
+The `configure` script tries to find the necessary information in order to use them.

-If everything is set up properly, you may run the tests with 'make check'.
+If everything is set up properly, you may run the tests with `make check`.

 Using LitJSON from an application